Updated July 10th, 2026

 - (Applications of Computing) Applying appropriate computing knowledge and problem-solving techniques to guide and shape the impact of computing on the world.

 Focus sheets: We offer this tool to help students explore a specific focus in computer science.
-Nonetheless, CS26 majors on the FA23 curriculum may choose any elective course tagged in each elective category that meets your interests and academic goals.
-The Computer Science major at UC San Diego does not offer official specializations: students who complete the courses outlined on this worksheet will not earn an official designation of this specialization on their degree.
+Computer Science majors on the FA23 or later curriculum may choose any elective course tagged in each elective category that meets your interests and academic goals.
+The Computer Science major at UC San Diego does not offer official specializations.
+Students who complete the courses outlined on this worksheet will not earn an official designation of this specialization on their degree.
 This tool should be used as a starting point for exploring your interests and making informed decisions about your college coursework.
 Please connect with your CSE major advisor through the Virtual Advising Center to build your long-term plan, ensure that your coursework aligns with your academic goals, and answer questions about your degree audit and tagged electives.

 Degree Planning:

-BS Computer Science Checklist (Fall 2025 Curriculum): a checklist for all major requirements for students on the Fall 2025 Curriculum
+B.S.
+Computer Science Checklist (Fall 2026 Curriculum): a checklist for all major requirements for students on the Fall 2026 Curriculum

 -